A Vision For A Rural Minster or “House of Prayer” in North East Cumbria

 Finally, minsters worked in tandem with local, village congregations, which they visited and taught over the years.
 Residents occasionally travelled to their local minster church for feast days but otherwise lived as the local presence of that church.
 Modern minsters would thus dovetail their ministry with suitable local parish and cell churches, equipping and helping them to be the presence of Christ in their localities.
 In this way, the modern minster system would reshape rather than replace the existing parish structure.

 So how could such a rural ‘minster’ serve a local area effectively today, Hodgson asks?
 Firstly, he responds, by taking on the task of prayer for the world and the neighbourhood through its daily round of shared worship.
-This is already happening in our parishes as the Rector prays at 8am every morning in Stapleton Church.
-Rarely more than two or three attends these services but, as Jesus promises, it is precisely enough!
-Nevertheless, distances involved, the nature of farm work, commuting to work, getting children off to school in the morning, after-school activities and meetings in the evenings, mean that others who would like to be involved find it difficult.
+Nevertheless, the distances involved, the nature of farm work, commuting to work, getting children off to school in the morning, after-school activities and meetings in the evenings, means that others who would like to be involved find it difficult.
 A Christian community, living on the same site, would provide more opportunity for others to share in the daily life of prayer.
 Indeed, the morning, midday and evening prayer are already offered at the Bewcastle House of Prayer at Greenholme.

 Secondly, as a land-based community using labour-intensive methods for cultivation and animal husbandry, guided by the principles of “natural” farming methods such as permaculture and biodynamic farming, it can demonstrate the value of an ecologically and environmentally sustainable alternative to agri-business as a way of building up the health of rural society again, including the possibility of offering work to those who are increasingly without work, and accommodation for those who can least afford it.
 By focussing on subsistence first, dependence on the increasingly volatile wider economy is greatly diminished, thus, paradoxically, making the community more economically sustainable.